JiaweiZhuang/CS205_final_project/README.md

 [(View the raw timing log)](Timing_Results/log/Blobs_OpenMP.log)

+Because the compute node we are testing has only [32 CPUs](#computational-platforms-and-software-libraries), the performance gets lower with 64 threads due to the implicit context-switching and increased overheads.
+Same for the MPI and the hybrid tests below.

 ### MPI

 With MPI, we can distribute data points to different processes using MPI_Bcast, and use MPI_Allreduce to exchange information whenever needed.
 Thus, both the E-step and the M-step can be parallelized. [(View our MPI code)](Parallel_Algorithm/MPI/Kmean_mpi.c)